nascimento-felipe/hangman-game/README.md

 Once you have the runtime installed, just clone the repository and navigate to the "/hangman_game" folder, then run the "dotnet run" command.

+## Game's Rules and functionalities

+- Words: I put 3 words in portuguese for now, but you can easily change they, just search for the variable ```listOfWords```, an array of strings.

+- After you win the word, both the hangman and tried characters are reset.

+- The hangman has 4 body parts, so you can guess a maximum of 4 wrong characters :p

 ## Game images

 ![game welcome screen](public/hangman_game_welcome.png)